What the JR Pass Price Rise Means For Your Trip?

 See more about Klook Shinkansen tickets here.

 You’ll be able to get to places faster.
-The JR Pass hasn’t traditionally allowed people to travel via the Nozomi trains to Kyoto and Osaka, but, if you’re buying your own ticket you can now pick from these too opening up the number of trains per hour that you can pick from.
+The JR Pass doesn’t people to travel via the Nozomi trains to Kyoto and Osaka, but, if you’re buying your own ticket you can now pick from these too opening up the number of trains per hour that you can pick from.

-And, you’re also going to be able to use the faster Shinkansen – the Nozomi and Mizuho on the Rail Pass with the purchase of a ‘special ticket’ aka an upgrade fee – again, they haven’t said how much this is yet.
+Admittedly, you can now use the faster Shinkansen – the Nozomi and Mizuho on the Rail Pass with the purchase of a ‘special ticket’ – but this is quite pricey.
+4180 yen between Tokyo and Nagoya or 6500 between Tokyo and Hiroshima.

 Equal Pricing

-If you do decide to buy the JR Pass it will be the same price to buy the pass in Japan, or from the official Japan net website which allows for online reservations (as we said in our piece on where you should buy your Japan Rail Pass, this has benefits for some types of travelers and at certain times of year).
+If you do decide to buy the JR Pass it will be the same price to buy the pass in Japan, or from the official Japanrailpass.net website which allows for online reservations.

 Discounts and Offers